×

 If you have not spent a lot of time in Lake Garda, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Lake Garda, depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you have the financial means and plan to stay in Lake Garda for an extended period, buying a home may be a good investment.
 Owning a property allows you to build equity, customize your living space, and potentially benefit from the appreciation of property values over time.
 Additionally, Lake Garda is a popular tourist destination, so you may have the opportunity to generate rental income when you are not using the property.
 On the other hand, renting a home in Lake Garda offers more flexibility and fewer responsibilities.
 Renting allows you to explore different areas of the region without committing to a long-term investment.
 It also frees you from the responsibilities of property maintenance and taxes.
 Renting may be a more suitable option if you are unsure about your long-term plans or if you prefer not to tie up your finances in a property investment.
 Ultimately, the choice between buying and renting a home in Lake Garda depends on your individual circumstances and preferences.
-It is essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," remarked one expat in Lake Garda, Italy.
+It is essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," said one expat who made the move to Lake Garda.

 What should I pack when moving to Lake Garda?